What Is Good Christian Therapy?

 by.
 Dr. John Townsend

 What is good Christian therapy?
 If you’ve ever wondered, you’re not alone—many people have wanted to know.
 It’s important to know, because (as you’ll quickly see when you set out to find a therapist) there are some Christians who do bad therapy, and some non-Christians who do good therapy, and all kinds in between!
+Some will want to get away for a while and reconnect with God, this is where companies such as Immanuel-Tours come in handy as they deal with Christian tours for people who want to feel that spirituality.

 I kept wondering what my buddy was thinking.
 Which of these two therapists would he, with his understanding of theology and the Bible, choose to go to?
 As we drove away afterwards, I asked him this.
 Without hesitation, he said he’d much rather go to the second person than the first.
 It wasn’t the answer I expected!
 “Why?”
 I wanted to know.
 “Because I was safe with her,” he said.
 “I could tell that this woman would accept and deal with anything I might say, rather than judging me, and I also sensed that she’d be able to feel for me what I couldn’t feel for myself.”